-Volvo V70 owners have reported 15 problems linked to brake light (under the exterior lighting category).
+Volvo V70 owners have reported 15 problems related to brake light (under the exterior lighting category).

-The vehicle's vehicle identification number (VIN) was YV1SZ58D72_.
-Tl- the owner has a 2002 Volvo V70.
+Tl- the contact owns a 2002 Volvo V70.
 The contact stated that the passenger and driver side brake lights failed to function while decelerating.
 The vehicle was not repaired.
 The manufacturer was contacted and informed the contact that the vehicle was not included in NHTSA campaign number 04v051000 (exterior lighting).
 The failure mileage was 155,000.
 Kmj.
-This issue happened on Nov.
-20, 2012.

 See all problems of the 2002 Volvo V70.

-The vehicle was a 2003 Volvo V70xc.
-The VIN of the car is YV1SZ59H03_.
 The vehicles left and right side brake lights do not illuminate when the pedal is depressed.
 I replaced both of the bulbs and they still do not work.
 There are many additional owners with the same problem according to Volvo forums on the internet.
 The vehicles information system continually reads that there is an airbag problem, even though the airbags have never been activated/deployed.
 The instrument panel and dash lights flash on and off randomly.
-This brake light issue occurred Monday, October 3, 2011.

 See all problems of the 2003 Volvo V70.

-The vehicle's vehicle identification number (VIN) is YV1LW61J0Y_.
 I own a 2000 Volvo V70 wagon and the center brake light is not functioning.
 Before seeing the car, the mechanic predicted the problem would be the light harness, because the led lamps are typically long lived. (but does this also suggest the problem is commonplace?) took the car to be diagnosed.
 Have been told the harness needs to be replace.
 The cost to replace it will be about $425.
 While I am waiting for the part to come in, I continue to be without the center brake light.
-This brake light issue occurred Saturday, May.
-15, 2010.

 See all problems of the 2000 Volvo V70.

-The vehicle involved is a 1999 Volvo V70xc.
-The vehicle identification number (VIN) is YV1LZ56D9X_.
 The electronic throttle system warning light came on.
 There was intermittent loss of power.
 The dealer identified the following throttle failure codes, 914f, 91b7, 9150.
 They replaced the throttle, cleaned pvc system and upgraded the ecm software.
 Total cost was $1270.
 52. At the same time the brake light system failed.
 There was no warning light.
 The entire system, all three lights did not illuminate.
 The dealer replaced the electronic brake light switch.
 Cost $124.
-08. It was Friday, August 26, 2005 when this brake light issue occurred.
+08.

 See all problems of the 1999 Volvo V70.

-The car involved is a 1998 Volvo V70.
 Pe00031, while driving headlights/taillights/turn signals, and brake lights go out continueously which may cause visual diffculty and may result in a crash.
-This brake light problem happened on 01/01/1998.

 |Problem Category||Number of Problems|